zebrunner/javascript-agent-cypress/README.md

     - `reportingRunDisplayName` (optional) - display name of the test run
     - `reportingRunLocale` (optional) - locale, that will be displayed for the run in Zebrunner if specified
     - `reportingCiRunId` (optional) - id of the run on CI.
 Once specified will be used for registering of new test run in Zebrunner instead of newly generated uuid
+    - `reportingSlackChannels` (optional) - comma separated list of slack channels for notifications
+    - `reportingEmailRecipients` (optional) - comma separated list of recipients for email notifications

 2. Include and enable Zebrunner reporting plugin